Working with Multiple Graphs

 // Create graphs

-// List graphs
+// List all graphs

 for name in gm.list()? {